bachmannpatrick/CLVTools/vignettes/internal_docu/Extensions.md

 })
 ```

-**clv.model.backtransform.start.params.model**: Apply transformation on the estimated model parameteters after the estimation has finished.
+**clv.model.backtransform.start.params.model**: Apply transformation on the estimated model parameters after the estimation has finished.
 Usually used to revert the transformation first applied in `clv.model.transform.start.params.model`.

 ```R
 #' @importFrom stats setNames